lispercat/sailpoint-iiq-dev-accelerator/README.md

     * Currently open log4j document (including the one obtained with **Get Logging Config** command)
     * Detected **your-target-environment**.log4j(2).properties document, where **your-target-environment** is your target environment configuration.
 It should work equally with old log4j and new log4j2 files.
 * **Switch Environment**
   * Allows to switch to a different SSB environment.
-For better results make sure that you have specified %%ECLIPSE_URL%%, %%ECLIPSE_USER%%, %%ECLIPSE_PASSWORD%% tokens in your **your-target-environment**.target.properties file
+For better results make sure that you have specified %%ECLIPSE_URL%%, %%ECLIPSE_USER%%, %%ECLIPSE_PASSWORD%% tokens in your **your-target-environment**.target.properties file.
+You can also store your secret tokens in **your-target-environment**.target.secret.properties file
 * **Context-based Execution**
   * Allows to execute a "smart" command based on a currently active file.
     * If the file is a **Rule**, the rule will be executed